Time as a Control Dimension in Robot Learning

+We introduced Time-Aware Policy Learning, a reinforcement learning framework that treats time as an explicit control dimension in robot policy learning.
+Rather than treating time as a fixed episode horizon or a scheduling constraint, the proposed framework embeds temporal signals directly into the policy representation and training objectives.
+Through the joint use of remaining time and a controllable time-ratio signal, the policy learns to regulate its execution strategy according to temporal context.
+The resulting policy preserves the efficient manipulation strategies inherited from the time-optimal policy while enabling continuous modulation of behavior across different temporal regimes.

+Across both simulation and real-world experiments, this formulation produced a single policy capable of adapting its interaction strategy under varying time budgets without retraining or reward redesign.
+When time is scarce, the policy exploits momentum and overlaps interaction stages to improve efficiency.
+When more time is available, it reallocates effort toward stabilizing contacts, reducing manipulation noise, and improving robustness under environmental mismatch.
+These behaviors arise not from hand-designed control rules but from learning how temporal constraints shape the trade-off between speed, stability, and task progress.

+Our results suggest that explicit temporal reasoning can serve as a unifying mechanism linking several desirable properties of robot behavior.
+By making time observable and controllable, the policy learns to allocate temporal resources in a manner analogous to human action strategies.
+Humans routinely adjust tempo depending on urgency and precision requirements.
+The time-aware policy exhibits similar behavior, accelerating execution under tight schedules and slowing down to improve stability when additional time is available.
+In this sense, time functions as a behavioral regulator that links performance, robustness, and interaction strategy.

-Time awareness can enhance robustness and sim-to-real transfer.
-When real-world conditions differ from simulation, such as altered dynamics, increased friction, or added payload, the time-aware policy can adapt by modulating its internal tempo instead of re-learning from scratch.
-This temporal adaptation acts as a meta-stabilizing mechanism that allows the same policy to function reliably across domains.
+One practical implication of this formulation is improved robustness under sim-to-real discrepancies.
+When real-world dynamics differ from those seen during simulation training, policies often fail because their learned interaction strategies become unstable.
+Instead of requiring retraining or system identification, the time-aware policy can adapt by modulating its internal temporal progression.
+Allocating additional time allows the policy to re-stabilize contact interactions and maintain task success.
+This temporal adaptation acts as a meta-stabilization mechanism that enables the same learned policy to remain functional across environmental shifts.

-Moreover, time awareness naturally supports multi-agent and human-in-the-loop control.
-By exposing the temporal progress of motions as an interpretable signal, the policy enables other robots or humans to anticipate task completion and synchronize behaviors.
-This transparency is critical in collaborative and shared-workspace environments, where mismatched timing often leads to inefficiency or safety risks.

-Furthermore, time becomes an intuitive channel for human control.
-Our proposed time ratio interface allows users to adjust robot behavior in real time without modifying any low-level control inputs or even understanding the low-level control mechanisms.
-Increasing the ratio prompts faster and more assertive actions, and decreasing it induces caution and precision.
-This mechanism provides a minimal yet powerful means of embedding human preferences or contextual constraints into robot actions.